-Bajaj Finance enables you to withdraw an FD prematurely at any time.
-You can also avail a loan against your Fixed Deposits.
+Bajaj Finance enables you to withdraw an FD prematurely after a minimum lock-in period of 3 months.
+You can also avail of a loan against your Fixed Deposits.

-You can avail loans against your PPF only after the completion of the 3rd year.
+You can get loans against your PPF only after the completion of the 3rd year.
 However, you can get a loan against FD at any point of time.

 Get loans up to 75% on cumulative FDs and up to 60% on non-cumulative FDs, when you invest in Bajaj Finance Fixed Deposits.

 The maximum amount deposited with a PPF is limited to Rs.
 1.5 Lakh per year.
 With FDs, there is no fixed limit.

 In this case, if you ask – PPF or FD which is better, the answer will be FD.